Chaitin's Omega and an Algorithmic Phase Transition: Abstract

 \section{Abstract}

 We consider the statistical mechanical ensemble of bit string histories that are computed by a universal Turing machine.
 The role of the energy is played by the program size.
 We show that this ensemble has a first-order phase transition at a critical temperature, at which the partition function equals Chaitin's halting probability $\Omega$.
-This phase transition is almost zeroth-order in the sense that the free energy is continuous near the critical temperature, but almost jumps: it converges more slowly to its finite critical value than any computable function.
-We define a non-universal Turing machine that approximates this behavior of the partition function in a computable way by a super-logarithmic singularity, and study its statistical mechanical properties.
-For universal Turing machines, we conjecture that the ensemble of bit string histories at the critical temperature can be formulated as a string theory.
+This phase transition has curious properties: the free energy is continuous near the critical temperature, but almost jumps: it converges more slowly to its finite critical value than any computable function.
+At the critical temperature, the average size of the bit strings diverges.
+We define a non-universal Turing machine that approximates this behavior of the partition function in a computable way by a super-logarithmic singularity, and discuss its thermodynamic properties.
+We also discuss analogies and differences between Chaitin's Omega and the partition functions of a quantum mechanical particle, a spin model, random surfaces, and quantum Turing machines.
+For universal Turing machines, we conjecture that the ensemble of bit string histories at the critical temperature has a continuum formulation in terms of a string theory.